mustafaseisa/sharpemax/README.md

 ### Robust Sharpe Ratio

 The sharpe ratio is the ratio between the mean and variance.
-However, the simple arithmetic estimators for both statistics are not impervious to outliers or extreme events (which are common in financial time series).
+However, the simple arithmetic estimators for both statistics are not impervious to outliers or extreme events (which are common in financial time series) and, in the case of covariance, underestimates non-linear monotonic relationships.
 The provided script `maxSharpeRobust.R` functions exactly like `maxSharpe.R`,

 ```
 Rscript --vanilla ./maxSharpeRobust.R /path/to/your/data.csv
 ```

-however, internally it uses the truncated mean in place of the mean and Spearman’s rank covariance in place of the covariance.
-This ultimately results in a Sharpe ratio that is less statistically efficient and biased, but significantly more robust.
+however, internally it uses the truncated mean in place of the arithmetic mean and [Spearman’s rank covariance](https://en.wikipedia.org/wiki/Spearman%27s_rank_correlation_coefficient) in place of the arithmetic covariance.
+This ultimately results in a Sharpe ratio that is less statistically efficient, but significantly more robust.

 ### Imposing Constraints